TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/DeclarationFile/Index.rst

 *-- required*  in legacy installations

-The :file:`ext_emconf.php` is used in legacy non-Composer installations to supply information about the extension to the :guilabel:`Extension Manager`.
+The :file:`ext_emconf.php` is used in
+:ref:`legacy installations not based on Composer <t3start:legacyinstallation>` to supply information about the extension to the :guilabel:`Extensions` module.
 In these installations the ordering of installed extensions and their dependencies are loaded from this file as well.

 .. versionchanged:: 11.4
-   The ordering of installed extensions and their dependencies are loaded from the :file:`composer.json` file, instead of :file:`ext_emconf.php` in Composer-based installations.
+   The ordering of installed extensions and their dependencies are loaded from the :file:`composer.json` file, instead of :file:`ext_emconf.php` in Composer installations.

 The only thing included
 is an associative array, :php:`$EM_CONF[extension key]`.